A Guide to Picking the Right Business Model for Your API Strategy

 2. What assets does the API provide access to?

+Be it data, processes, or things, the nature of API endpoints often dictates which business models are feasible – and which are not.
 Fully-automated, “digital” assets such as map requests, data queries, or even storage can now be offered virtually for free.
 This is an approach that Edmunds has chosen for their API strategy.
 They offer different tiers and quotas, but outside of registration requirements, all their data is offered for free.

 Other assets have a specific, non-trivial value that naturally commands per-use payment.
 A famous example of such an intrinsically-valuable product is Walgreen’s Photo Prints API.
 They use call-based billing.